• Skip to primary navigation

 If you've never tried Italian Grape Cake, you are in for a real treat!
 This cake uses small purple grapes with a hint of orange zest and cinnamon to give a moist and delicious treat that's great for breakfast or dessert.

-For another delicious Italian fruit cake, be sure to try this Cranberry Ricotta Cake.
-And, for an Italian-inspired muffin recipe, you'll love these Blueberry Ricotta Muffins.
+For another delicious Italian cake, be sure to try this Cranberry Ricotta Cake, Ricotta Pie, Italian Pistachio Cake, or this Torta Margherita.
+And, for an Italian-inspired muffin recipe, you’ll love these Blueberry Ricotta Muffins.

 Why this Italian Grape Cake works!